 The Board establishes BCCs to advise on issues and make recommendations on various topics relating to the welfare of the County community.
 BCCs may be created as a result of State and Federal legislation, agreements with public or private agencies, and local needs.

-The CEO policy titled "Boards,

-Commissions, Committees under

-the Jurisdiction of the Board of

-Supervisors" (Policy) implements the

-following directives from the Board
+The CEO policy approved in September 2021 is titled "Boards, Commissions, Committees under the Jurisdiction of the Board of Supervisors" and implements the directives from the Board of Supervisors.

-of Supervisors (Board):

 D. Procedure